Trout Fishing In Ponds: 9 Tips From Experts

 3. Shoreline Bait Rigs For Trout

-When trout fishing in ponds from the shoreline, using appropriate bait rigs can help you reach various sections of the water column where trout are likely to be feeding.
+Using appropriate bait rigs help me reach various sections of the water column where trout are likely to be feeding.

 Consider the following setups based on the prevailing conditions:

 Bottom Rig: This rig works well with floating bait or live bait.
-Thread an egg sinker or pencil lead and a stopper bead onto your line, followed by a swivel.
+Thread an egg sinker or pencil lead and a stopper bead onto the line, followed by a swivel.

 Attach a 2-4 ft. leader with a hook and use floating bait or a floating bead near the hook to keep the bait off the bottom and in the view of more trout.